mlrun/demo-llm-bot/README.md

     python mlsetup.py docker --jupyter --milvus --tag 1.3.3
     ```

+    *Note: You can add an optional parameter for the Jupyter image.
+If using an M1/M2 Mac, you should use an `arm64` comaptible image such as `jupyter/scipy-notebook:2023-06-01`.
+The corresponding final command will be `python mlsetup.py docker -j jupyter/scipy-notebook:2023-06-01 --milvus --tag 1.3.3`.*

 1. Open Jupyter at http://localhost:8888

 1. Clone [this repo](https://github.com/mlrun/demo-llm-bot) inside the Jupyter container